SunnyViewTech/docs/my-website/docs/Dollars-DEEP/Dollars-DEEP-Lite/libraries.md

 ## Switching Runtime Librariess

 You need to switch the runtime libraries depending on whether you are using Azure Kinect or Femto Bolt.
 The method is the same as for DEEP.
-Please refer to this link for detailed instructions.
+Please refer to [this page](/Dollars-DEEP/ilbraries) for detailed instructions.